steveklabnik/security_release_practice/README.md

 ### Other considerations

-If we had a CHANGELOG, we'd need to udpate that as appropriate, including creating new sections for our `1.0.1` release.
+If we had a CHANGELOG, we'd need to update that as appropriate, including creating new sections for our `1.0.1` release.

 Sometimes it's easier to fix things on master first, then backport to the new